mattst/SublimeMissingFindPanelKeys/README.md

     --------------------------------------------------
     Toggle Use Buffer                 Super+Alt+B
     Toggle Show Context               Super+Alt+T
-    Find (All)                        Alt+Enter
-    Replace (All)                     Ctrl+Alt+Enter
     --------------------------------------------------

 #### Changing the Keys

-If you wish to change the keys all you need do is copy and paste the relevant binding from the keymap file ([Linux](http://github.com), [OSX](http://github.com), [Windows](http://github.com)) into your user keys file.
+To change the keys just copy and paste the relevant binding from the keymap file ([Linux](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/Default%20(Linux).sublime-keymap), [OSX](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/Default%20(OSX).sublime-keymap), [Windows](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/Default%20(Windows).sublime-keymap)) into your user keys file and change the key bindings to whatever you want.

-However, if you don't already know about it, the incredibly useful [PackageResourceViewer](https://packagecontrol.io/packages/PackageResourceViewer) plugin is designed to make these kind of changes with tremendous ease.
+Note that the incredibly useful [PackageResourceViewer](https://packagecontrol.io/packages/PackageResourceViewer) plugin is designed to make package changes like this with speed and ease - installing it and learning how to use it will save you a lot of time in the long run.

 ### License

-This package is licensed under [The MIT License (MIT)](http://github.com).
+This package is licensed under [The MIT License (MIT)](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/LICENSE).